LumingYangRose/CS5200Database/Project3/README.md

-# nodeExpressMongoJade
+# nodeExpressRedisJade

-A basic example showcasing an Mongo Database with server side rendering
+A basic example showcasing an Redis Database with server side rendering

 ## Installation

 Clone the repository, then

 ```
-cd nodeExpressMongoJade
+activate redis server: $ redis-server

+go to the folder contains app.js

 npm install
 npm run start
 ```

 And your app should be running on http://localhost:3000 .
-It assumes that you have `mongod` running on `mongodb://localhost:27017` or that you have the MONGO_URL environment variable set to the database you want to use
 # nodeExpressRedisJade